-- FIFTH AVENUE GARAGE — This new 800-car, student parking garage is located on the corner of Fifth Avenue and Osborne Street.
+FIFTH AVENUE GARAGE — This 800-car, student parking garage is located on the corner of Fifth Avenue and Osborne Street.

-- OLD MAIN — The original building of the Danbury State Normal School dating back to 1904, Old Main houses the Admissions Office for undergraduate students, the Division of Graduate Studies, and one-stop student services that include the Office of Student Financial Services, Registrar’s Office, Cashier’s Office and the WestConnect Office.
+OLD MAIN — The original building of the Danbury State Normal School dating back to 1904, Old Main houses the Admissions Office for undergraduate students, Enrollment Services, the Division of Graduate Studies, Honors Program office, and one-stop student services that include the Office of Financial Aid & Student Employment, Registrar’s Office, Cashier’s Office and the WestConnect Office.

-- RUTH A. HAAS LIBRARY — The Haas Library has more than 200,000 volumes and more than 400,000 bound periodicals, microforms, government documents, music scores, electronic resources and audio-visual items.
+RUTH A. HAAS LIBRARY — The Haas Library has more than 200,000 volumes and more than 400,000 bound periodicals, microforms, government documents, music scores, electronic resources and audio-visual items.
 The Midtown Computer Center is housed on the first floor.
 Throughout the school year, the library’s fifth-floor meeting room hosts poetry readings, concerts, films and lectures.

-STUDENT CENTER — The student center houses campus dining facilities, the university bookstore, post office, student government and student organization offices, campus ministries, meeting rooms, Echo Office (student newspaper), WXCI (student FM radio station), the Student Technology Training Center, Career Development Center, the Counseling Center and the Veterans’ Oasis Lounge.
+STUDENT CENTER — The Student Center houses campus dining facilities, the university bookstore, mail services, student government and student organization offices, billiard lounge, campus ministries, meeting rooms, Echo Office (student newspaper), WXCI (student FM radio station), the Student Technology Training Center, Career Development Center, the Counseling Center and the Veterans’ Oasis Lounge.
 On the main level is the Information Center for the University.

 WARNER HALL — This 34,078-square-foot building houses classrooms, the psychology, social sciences and history departments, meeting rooms, gallery/lounge and administrative and faculty offices.

 The 364-acre Westside campus features:

-- ATHLETIC STADIUM — Facilities include a synthetic field surface, locker rooms, coaches’ offices, press box and concessions area.
-The Westside campus also has fully lighted intramural, baseball and softball fields.
+- ATHLETIC STADIUM — This facility includes a synthetic field surface, locker rooms, coaches’ offices, press box and concessions area.

-- CENTENNIAL HALL & PARKING STRUCTURE —This 417-bed dormitory-style residence hall with parking garage complements the two apartment-style residence halls at Westside.
+- CENTENNIAL HALL & PARKING STRUCTURE —A 417-bed dormitory-style residence hall, its’ parking garage complements the two apartment-style residence halls at Westside.

 - ELLA GRASSO HALL — An apartment-style residence hall designed to house 261 students.